 Since segments in a needs- or occasion-based segmentation are situations, not people, there is little need for an algorithm or typing tool since you can’t classify a survey respondent into one need state.
 This allows for tremendous flexibility in how to statistically create the segments (one of several splashes of art in an otherwise scientific process).

 When a brand has a large portfolio of sub-brands or products, there can be unnecessary overlap between them that requires rationalization.
-A demand landscape, which is a cross between a person-based segmentation and a needs-based segmentation, is an effective tool to do just that.
+A demand landscape, which is a cross between a person-based segmentation and a need state segmentation, is an effective tool to do just that.

 To offer a better sense of which types of segmentations apply to specific business situations, we conducted an unscientific “segmentation of segmentation types.”